Book: The Girl in The Tower (Winternight Trilogy)

 Born in Austin, Texas, Katherine Arden spent a year of high school in Rennes, France.
 Following her acceptance to Middlebury College in Vermont, she deferred enrollment for a year in order to live and study in Moscow.
 At Middlebury, she specialized in French and Russian literature.
 After receiving her BA, she moved to Maui, Hawaii, working every kind of odd job imaginable, from grant writing and making crêpes to guiding horse trips.
 Currently, she lives in Vermont, but really, you never know.

-Guest review contributed by Crafty Reader.
+This guest review was contributed by Crafty Reader.
 Crafty Reader is book blogger who posts book reviews and shares her experiences with books and everything bookish.
 She is a bookaholic.